 Following a long and complicated process of negotiation over the past years, further complicated by the outbreak of the coronavirus pandemic and its massive socio-economic impact, the European Council struck an agreement on the budget after their longest meeting ever, which lasted from July 18 to 21st.

-In the next steps, the proposal will be discussed by the European Parliament.
-The MEPS have already reacted with a resolution asking the European Council to single out and increase funding for 'programmes relating to the climate, the digital transition, health, youth, culture, infrastructure, research, border management and solidarity', and warning that the Parliament 'is prepared to withhold its consent for the MFF until a satisfactory agreement is reached in the upcoming negotiations between Parliament and the Council'.
+This proposal was discussed by the European Parliament.
+In July, the MEPS have reacted with a resolution asking the European Council to single out and increase funding for 'programmes relating to the climate, the digital transition, health, youth, culture, infrastructure, research, border management and solidarity', and warning that the Parliament 'is prepared to withhold its consent for the MFF until a satisfactory agreement is reached in the upcoming negotiations between Parliament and the Council'.

 Here is a list of statements we have signed and promoted since the beginning of the process: